Bruce Seldon: Seldon vs Tyson

 Seldon's next defense was scheduled against Tyson, who in early 1996 won the WBC title for a second time by knocking out Frank Bruno.
 The bout was originally to be a title unification fight, with both Seldon's WBA belt and Tyson's WBC belt at stake.
 However, the WBC mandated that Tyson defend his belt against former champion Lennox Lewis first.
 Since the fight with Seldon was already signed, Tyson vacated his belt and only Seldon's was on the line when the two fought on September 7, 1996.

 The fight was marred by controversy as Seldon lost by knockout in the first round.
 His performance in the fight was vastly criticized, as he was knocked down twice on what appeared to be light or "phantom" punches from Tyson.
 Rumors started that Seldon had been paid to take a dive against Tyson, with the fans chanting "fix" following the decision.
 Although Seldon claimed in a post fight interview with Jim Gray that he did not take a dive, the criticism of his performance (including accusations that he took a dive) did not stop and Seldon elected to retire following the fight.
 Rapper Tupac Shakur attended the fight and was shot on the journey home, leading to his death six days later.

+Legal problems after first retirement

+In 1998, Seldon pleaded guilty to supplying a 15-year-old girl with marijuana and having unspecified sexual activity with her at his house in Camden, New Jersey.
+He was sentenced to 5 years' probation and 364 days in jail.
+"I'm terribly sorry for everything that happened", Seldon said.
+"I'm not a criminal.
+I'm not a bad person.
+I didn't mean for any of this to happen."